Skip navigation

 Intergovernmental Cooperation

-The City and the Town of Porter are currently negotiating a boundary agreement.
+The City and the Town of Porter have established a boundary agreement.
 Below are documents regarding that decision.

-Draft Town of Porter City of Evansville Intergovernmental Agreement
+City of Evansville and Town of Porter Intergovernmental Agreement

 Common Questions